neuraunit/llama2-neural/README.md

 npm run dev
 ```

-Open the URL in your browser, change YOUR-PUBLIC-IP with you ip sended by the NPU team.
+Open the URL in your browser, change YOUR-PUBLIC-IP with you ip sent by the NPU team.
 ```
 http://{YOUR-PUBLIC-IP}:5173/
 ```